Credit: @treetopia_campground on Instagram

 Is there anything better than a round of mini golf on a beautiful summer day in New York?
 In lovely Lake George, you can travel the globe and across the U.S. in 18 holes at Around the World Mini Golf.
-Inspired by designer Harry Horn’s world travels and souvenirs, this quirky course features a giant sombrero, a towering Paul Bunyan, a life-sized lobster, a massive beer stein, a replica NYC subway train, and landmarks like the Taj Mahal.
+Inspired by designer Harry Horn’s world travels and souvenirs, this quirky course features a giant sombrero, towering Paul Bunyan, life-sized lobster, massive beer stein, replica NYC subway train, and landmarks like the Taj Mahal.
 Goony Golf takes you on a storybook adventure with its vintage fantasy theme.
 The course is dotted with all types of statues from Humpty Dumpty to Black Beard steering a 30-foot pirate ship to a T-Rex that challenges you to putt the ball between its legs.

 Retro Stores for Nostalgic Shopping Sprees (Various Regions)